so1ve/codestyle-config/README.md

 > [!IMPORTANT]
 > The main branch is for v3.0, which rewrites to ESLint Flat config and requires ESLint v9.0.0+.

+> Thanks to [sxzz/eslint-config](https://github.com/sxzz/eslint-config) and [antfu/eslint-config](https://github.com/antfu/eslint-config) for the inspiration and reference.

 ## Usage

 ### Install